openstack-infra/zuul-jobs/roles/add-fileserver/README.rst

     the project short name will be added to the hostvars of the host as ``zuul_fileserver_project_path``.

-  .. zuul:rolevar:: fileserver_leading_path

-    This is an optional variable that will be inserted between the base of the path (provided by the `path` variable) and the ``zuul.project.short_name`` final path element.

   .. zuul:rolevar:: ssh_known_hosts

     String containing known host signature for the remote host.